 Individual lesions may be removed surgically, by scraping, de-coring, freezing, or through needle electrosurgery.
 Surgical removal of individual lesions may result in scarring.

-Medications, such as those used to remove warts, may be helpful in removal of lesions, but can cause blistering that leads to temporary skin discoloration.
-Cantharidin, commonly called “beetle juice,” is the most common solution used to treat the lesions.
+Medications, such as those used to remove warts, may be helpful in the removal of lesions but can cause blistering that leads to temporary skin discoloration.
+Cantharidin, commonly called “beetle juice,” is the most common solution used to treat lesions.
 Tretinoin cream or imiquimod cream may also be prescribed.